A completion theorem for fusion systems: Introduction

 Here ${}^{\alpha} R(\Ff)$ is the Grothendieck group of the monoid of $\alpha$-twisted complex representations of $S$ that are $\Ff$-invariant in a certain sense.
 For the trivial $2$-cocycle, this corresponds to the representation ring $R(\Ff)$ of the fusion system, already studied in \cite{CCM} and \cite{CGT}.
 A complex representation $\rho$ of $S$ is $\Ff$-invariant if $\rho_{|P}$ is equivalent to $\rho_{|f(P)} \circ f$ for any $P \leq S$ and any $ f \colon P \to S$ in $\Ff$.

-In Section \ref{section:ideals}, we adapt Atiyah's proof from \cite{A} to determine the prime ideals of $R(\Ff)$ and compare the $I(S)$-topology and the $I(\Ff)$-topology on $R(S)$, where $I(S)$ and $I(\Ff)$ are the augmentation ideals of $R(S)$ and $R(\Ff)$, respectively, and $R(S)$ can be regarded as an $R(\Ff)$-module via the inclusion $R(\Ff) \to R(S)$.
+In Section \ref{section:ideals}, we adapt Atiyah's proof from \cite{A} to determine the prime ideals of $R(\Ff)$ and compare the adic topologies on $R(S)$ induced from the augmentation ideals of $R(S)$ and $R(\Ff)$.
 Both $R(\Ff)$ and the $K$-theory of $| \Ll | \pcom$ are computed by stable elements, in the sense that they are limits over the orbit category of $\Ff$-centric subgroups of the representation ring functor and the $K$-theory of the classifying space functor.
 The completion theorem in this case, which is proved in Section \ref{section:completion}, follows from the naturality of Atiyah's completion map, the results in Section \ref{section:ideals} and the exactness of the completion functor for finitely generated modules.

-To study the general case, we see in Section \ref{section:twistedrepresentations} that an element $\alpha$ in $H^3(| \Ll | \pcom)$ induces a central extension $(S_{\alpha},\Ff_{\alpha},\Ll_{\alpha})$ of the $p$-local finite group $(S,\Ff,\Ll)$ by $\IZ/p^n$, where $p^n$ is the order of $S$.
+To study the general case, we see in Section \ref{section:twistedrepresentations} that an element $\alpha$ in $H^3(| \Ll | \pcom;\IZ)$ induces a central extension $(S_{\alpha},\Ff_{\alpha},\Ll_{\alpha})$ of the $p$-local finite group $(S,\Ff,\Ll)$ by $\IZ/p^n$, where $p^n$ is the order of $S$.
 There is a process of turning an $\alpha$-twisted representation of $S$ into a representation of $S_{\alpha}$ and we say that the twisted representation is $\Ff$-invariant when the corresponding twisted representation is $\Ff_{\alpha}$-invariant.
-In this way we obtain that ${}^{\alpha} R(\Ff)$ is isomorphic to the Grothendieck group $R(\Ff_{\alpha},\IZ/p^n)$ of $\Ff_{\alpha}$-invariant representations of $S_{\alpha}$ where $\IZ/p^n$ acts by scalar multiplication.
+In this way we obtain that ${}^{\alpha} R(\Ff)$ is isomorphic to the Grothendieck group $R(\Ff_{\alpha};\IZ/p^n)$ of $\Ff_{\alpha}$-invariant representations of $S_{\alpha}$ where $\IZ/p^n$ acts by scalar multiplication.
 Moreover, we show that this group can be computed by stable elements in $\Ff_{\alpha}$.